Global bonds tumble into their first bear market in a generation

 Officials from the United States to Europe have hammered home the importance of tighter monetary policy in recent days, building on the strong hawkish message from Federal Reserve chair Jerome Powell at the recent Jackson Hole symposium.

-Soaring inflation and the steep interest rate hikes deployed by policymakers in response have brought to an end a four-decade bull market in bonds.
-This has created a particularly difficult environment for investors this year, with bonds and stocks sinking in tandem.
+Soaring inflation and the steep interest rate hikes used by policymakers in response have brought to an end a four-decade bull market in bonds.
+This has created a particularly tough environment for investors, with bonds and stocks sinking in tandem.

 The very high inflation that the world now faces means central banks will not be prepared to deploy the sort of extreme stimulus that helped send Treasury yields below 1 per cent, he added.